 The Exynos 2100 is a camera powerhouse, offering 200MP camera support as well as support for up to six cameras and concurrent data processing from four sensors.
 In fact, the chipset features a so-called multi-camera and frame processor (MCFP) within the ISP, which is able to combine data from multiple sensors to deliver improved zoom, better wide-angle shots, and more.

-On the video front, you can expect 8K/30fps recording, 8K/60fps playback, 4K/120fps recording, and AV1 codec support for decoding.
+On the video front, you’ve got 8K/30fps recording, 8K/60fps playback, 4K/120fps recording, and AV1 codec support for decoding.
 In other words, Samsung’s processor is among the top dogs when it comes to photo and video capabilities.
 Qualcomm’s equivalent chipset (Snapdragon 888) doesn’t support AV1 decoding or encoding, making this a notable feather in Samsung’s cap as more streaming services support the bandwidth-friendly standard.

 Exynos SoCs usually find their way into Samsung’s flagship offerings, and the Exynos 2100 continues this trend.
 The Galaxy S21 series offers this processor in most markets aside from the US.
 In other words, you’ll be getting an Exynos-powered S21 if you’re in Europe, India, the Middle East, Africa, and several Asian locales.

-Flagship Exynos chipsets have traditionally appeared inside the Galaxy Note range as well, but it seems like we won’t be getting a Note phone this year.
-Meanwhile, both the Galaxy Z Flip and Galaxy Z Fold lineups have used Qualcomm silicon for all variants.
-You might not want to hold your breath for Exynos 2100-powered foldables.
+Flagship Exynos chipsets have traditionally appeared inside the Galaxy Note range as well, but we aren’t getting a Note this year.
+Meanwhile, both the Galaxy Z Flip and Galaxy Z Fold lineups have generally used Qualcomm silicon for all variants.

 How does it fare against the Snapdragon 888?